IBM/ibm-licensing-operator/README.md

 6\. **Create a Subscription**

- The last piece ties together all of the previous steps.
-A `Subscription` is created foro the operator that upgrades `IBM Licensing Operator` when needed.
+ The last piece that ties together all of the previous steps is creating a subscription for the Operator.
+A subscription is created for the operator that upgrades IBM Licensing Operator when needed.

- Create the `Subscription` using the following command:
+ Create the **Subscription** using the following command:

 ```yaml
 cat <<EOF | kubectl apply -f -